mcvm-launcher/mcvm/docs/Package.md

 - `filename` (Optional): The name of the addon file in the instance, with the extension.
 This is not required and is not recommended most of the time as mcvm will already generate a unique filename for it that does not clash with other files.
 - `relations` (Optional): Extra package relations to apply if this addon version is chosen.
 - `notices` (Optional): A list of messages to display to the user if this version is chosen.
+- `hashes` (Optional): Different fields for hashes of this version file.
+Allows MCVM to check for valid files when downloading them.

 Either `url` or `path` must be set, not both or neither.